maldoinc/wireup/docs/pages/container.md

         self.container = container
 ```

-This is mainly useful for advanced integration code, task schedulers, and other framework glue where you need runtime
+This is mainly useful for advanced use cases where you need runtime
 access to the container.
 For a full example of wrapping callables dynamically, see
 [Function Injection: Dynamic Function Injection](function_injection.md#dynamic-function-injection).